pudly/schmopera-hugo/content/articles/quintus-4-has-no-choice-but-to-have-a-unique-sound.md

 ---
-title: Quintus 4 "has no choice but to have a unique sound."
+title: "Quintus 4 &quot;has no choice but to have a unique sound.&quot;"
 ---

 ## What's your "elevator pitch" for Quintus 4?